reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PPF_Work_Experience.md

 I had the chance to help with the move of EDRMS and intranet to SharePoint Online and implementing features.

 I would like to say thank you to everyone for continuous support, recognition.

+Life is too short to live with regrets and need to challenge ourselves from our comfort zone, what we find familiar to try something else and grow